aleph-naught2tog/loader/README.md

 # loader

+**NB: this is a _mega_ work-in-progress.**

 goal:

+- learn stuff
-- be able to use node_modules/naked imports normally in code
+- be able to use node_modules/naked imports normally in the source code
-- have those automagically be where i need them when we load up

-need to be able to bootstrap...
+- have dependencies included automagically, with as little-to-minimal configuration as possible (for educational/simplicity sake)
+-
+## getting started

+* the `mrs-tiny-server` referenced is the home-grown dev-server, which currently resides [here](https://github.com/aleph-naught2tog/tiny-server).
+(Also a WIP and currently locally included via the filesystem, etc.)

-## next
+## todo

+- [ ] better tests
-- [ ] figure out testing
+- [ ] actually 'linking' the dependencies

 ## sketch